noasharvit1/ODE_Solver_Programs/README.md

 ---

 ## How to Run the Program
-1. Install Python

-Make sure Python is installed.
+1. Install Python- Make sure Python is installed.

-2. Install Required Libraries

-Install the required packages using:
+2. Install Required Libraries- Install the required packages using:

 pip install -r requirements.txt

 Or manually:

 pip install sympy numpy matplotlib
-3. Run the Program

-Run the main Python file:
+3. Run the Program- Run the main Python file:

 python main.py